gainwell-ohio/spbm/docs/UPDL and Supporting Documents/Supporting Documents/UPDL_criteria.md

 **QL** - Aimovig, Ajovy: 1 dose per 30 days

-**QL** - Emgality: 2 doses per 30 days (for initial loading dose only), then 1 does per 30 days thereafter
+**QL** - Emgality: 2 doses per 30 days

 Central Nervous System Agents: **Anticonvulsants**

 **Length of Authorizations**: 365 Days except Epidiolex and Diacomit - Initial: 180 days

+**Neurologist Exemption**

+Prescriptions submitted from a prescriber who is credentialed as a neurology specialty with Ohio Medicaid AND for drugs that are used only for seizures, there must have been an inadequate clinical response of at least ^^30 days^^ with ^^one preferred^^ drug.
+This provision applies only to the standard tablet/capsule dosage form.

 **Grandfathering* (except Diacomit)**: